All Products

 Document Center

-Data Studio provides a recycle bin to store all deleted nodes, workflows, tables, and resources in the current workspace.
-You can restore or permanently delete the nodes, workflows, tables, and resources.
+Data Studio provides a recycle bin that stores deleted nodes, workflows, tables, and resources within the current workspace.
+From the recycle bin, you can restore these objects to their original locations or permanently delete them.

 Usage notes

-• If a node, workflow, resource, or function is restored from the recycle bin, the creator, creation time, modifier, and modification time of the deleted object are also changed.
+• When a node, workflow, resource, or function is restored from the recycle bin, the creator, creation time, modifier, and modification time of the object are changed.

-• Take note of the following items when you undeploy a node that is deployed to the production environment in Data Studio:
+• When you undeploy (remove from the production environment) a node that is deployed to production in Data Studio:

-• If you confirm to delete the node when you undeploy the node, the node is moved to the recycle bin.
+• If you confirm to delete the node during the undeploy operation, the node is moved to the recycle bin.

-• If you skip to delete the node when you undeploy the node, the node is not moved to the recycle bin and the node ID is left empty.
+• If you skip deletion during the undeploy operation, the node is not moved to the recycle bin, and the node ID is left empty.

-• DataStudio: the nodes and workflows deleted from the Workspace Directories section of the DATASTUDIO pane
+Nodes and workflows deleted from the Workspace Directories section of the DATASTUDIO pane Objects deleted from the Personal Directory section of the DATASTUDIO pane (see details below)

-• Manual: the workflows and nodes deleted from the Manual Triggered Workflows and Manual Triggered Tasks sections of the MANUALLY TRIGGERED OBJECTS pane
+Workflows and nodes deleted from the Manual Triggered Workflows and Manual Triggered Tasks sections of the MANUALLY TRIGGERED OBJECTS pane Empty directories at any location

-• SQL Script Templates: the script templates deleted from the Workspace SQL Script Templates section of the SQL SCRIPT TEMPLATES pane
+Script templates deleted from the Workspace SQL Script Templates section of the SQL SCRIPT TEMPLATES pane Tables and views deleted from Data Catalog

 Note